-- The "Complainant" is the person who may have been subjected to Prohibited Conduct, regardless of whether that person makes a report or seeks action under this Policy. - The "Respondent" is the person who has been reported to have engaged in Prohibited Conduct.
+- The "Complainant" means an individual who is alleged to be the victim of conduct that could constitute Prohibited Conduct, regardless of whether that person makes a report or seeks action under this Policy. - The "Respondent" means an individual who has been reported to be the perpetrator of conduct that could constitute Prohibited Conduct.